emews/mela/cmaes/README.md

 ## ME Final Output file: cmaes_history.json

-At the end of its run, `emews_cmaes` produces a file name `cmaes_history.json` that contains the history of the CMA-ES model exploration.
-Typically the file is written to the directory specified by the `TURBINE_OUTPUT` environment variable or in the current working directory if `TURBINE_OUTPUT` is not specified.
+At the end of its run, `emews_cmaes` produces a file named `cmaes_history.json` that contains the history of the CMA-ES model exploration.
+Typically that file is written to the directory specified by the `TURBINE_OUTPUT` environment variable or in the current working directory if `TURBINE_OUTPUT` is not specified.